Sense of purpose

 This indicator presents the proportion of those respondents to the New Zealand General Social Survey who rated the extent to which they feel the things they do in their life are worthwhile at seven or above on a zero to ten scale.

-The figure shows that a similar proportion of Canterbury respondents selected a self-rating of 7-10 for the things they do in their life being worthwhile in the 2014 and 2016 New Zealand General Social Surveys (87.9% and 87.7%).
-There was no difference between the proportion for Canterbury respondents and the proportion for New Zealand overall.
-The proportion scoring 7-10 for life worthwhile for New Zealand overall has not changed between 2014 and 2016.
+The figure shows that a similar proportion of Canterbury respondents selected a self-rating of 7-10 for the things they do in their life being worthwhile in the 2014, 2016, and 2018 New Zealand General Social Surveys (87.9%, 87.7%, and 87.5%).
+There was no appreciable difference between the proportion for Canterbury respondents and the proportion for New Zealand overall.
+The proportion scoring 7-10 for life worthwhile for New Zealand overall has remained relatively stable between 2014 and 2018.

 Source: Statistics New Zealand.